jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 }

 render {
-// (rendering of person omitted)
+    // Rendering of person omitted...

     section {
         button {
             +"Add Fritz"
             clicks.map {
-                // we define some static person; in real life this might be created by some user input Person(1, "Fritz", setOf(Interest.Programming, Interest.History))
+                // define a static person; in real life this might be created by user input Person(1, "Fritz", setOf(Interest.Programming, Interest.History))
             } handledBy storedPersons.addPerson
-            // in order to call `addPerson`, we need a `Flow<A>` as first parameter for `handledBy`
+            // In order to call `addPerson`, we need a `Flow<A>` as first parameter for `handledBy`
-            // So the flow defines the action `A`, that the handle-code will receive,
+            // so the flow defines the action `A` which the handle-code will receive,
-            // in this case some `Person`-object
+            // in this case a `Person`-object
         }
     }
 }